The Impact of the Jack McGovern Coats’ Disease Foundation

 - Genentech study continues.

-- Jeannee Parker Martin is elected the new President of the Foundation.
+- Jeannee Parker Martin, RN, MPH, is elected the new President of the Foundation.

-- Launched first ever Coats’ Disease Patient Registry; and posted new grant guidelines for researchers.
+- The Foundation launches the first ever Coats’ Disease Patient Registry and posts new grant guidelines for researchers.

 For more information